blazium-engine/blazium-docs/tutorials/rendering/multiple_resolutions.rst

 .. note::

-   Godot follows a modern approach to multiple resolutions.
+   Blazium follows a modern approach to multiple resolutions.
 The engine will never change the monitor's resolution on its own.
 While changing the monitor's resolution is the most efficient approach, it's also the least reliable approach as it can leave the monitor stuck on a low resolution if